 I love to travel, eat, drink, and swear.

 I'm obsessive about learning, researching, and reading.

 I'm exceptional at holding space for others and using language to open up a conversation instead of shut it down.

 I would love for you to join me so that together we can remember that we are so much more than what cancer can take from us.

 Not ready to join the group?
 We understand.
 Everyone needs to come to things at their own pace.
-We think the community is the best way to find the place you belong BUT we've got something for everyone.
-Until you're ready for group support, hop on over to our Resources page and sign up for our best freebies and general recommendations!
+We think the community is the best way to find the place you belong BUT I've got something for everyone.
+Until you're ready for group support, hop on over to my Resources page and sign up for my best freebies and general recommendations!